magne4000/webmusic/README.md

     cd /var/www && git clone https://github.com/magne4000/webmusic

+To init the database, there is a _webmusic.sql_ file that you can import after having created a new empty database called webmusic, with a specific user which have read/write access to this database.

 Configuration
 -------------
 In order to configure the app, you need to have a file called webmusic.conf in the app directory.
-A sample file called webmusic.conf.default is available, so we base webmusic.conf on it
+A sample file called _webmusic.conf.default_ is available, so we base webmusic.conf on it

     cp app/webmusic.conf.default app/webmusic.conf

-The **db** section allows you to set your BDD credentials.
+The **db** section allows you to set your BDD credentials and your timezone.
+The **scanner** section is the configuration about the database update process:
+  * If the **root** parameter
+    is set to _/home/user/music_ and **root_url** to _http://mydomain.com/music_, and if you have a music file _/home/user/music/Artist1/Album1/mymusic.mp3_, it must be accessible at _http://mydomain.com/music/Artist1/Album1/mymusic.mp3_.

 The **debug** section allows you to switch ON/OFF debugging.
 The **cache** section can be tweaked if your database as a huge amount of artists.
 The **soundmanager** section must logically not be changed, but if you're having troubles playing your music, you can try to change those [soundmanager](http://www.schillmania.com/projects/soundmanager2/doc/) settings
+The **admin** section must be filled if you want to have access the player administration.

 ### Cache
 To init the cache files, the folder cache must be writable (or owned) by the web server.